 Do you have what it takes to be a Biodiversity Boss?

 Biodiversity Boss Youth Conservation Training is a skills development program offered by Thames Talbot Land Trust.
 Participants learn about conservation and restoration in the context of Canada's Carolinian Zone, including hands on activities in restoration, invasive species management, and Ecological Land Classification.

-- looking for fun, hands-on, skills building experience in conservation and restoration?
+- looking for fun, hands-on, skills building experience?

 - comfortable being outside in nature, off trail, whatever the weather (and potentially with bugs)?